nandstand/sample-site/content/reference/environment-variables.md

 weight: 50
 ---

+{{% alert color="success" %}}

+For this sample, I used Mermaid and a custom Hugo shortcode to create a single-sourced diagram from a Mermaid text file.
+I also modified a shortcode provided by the Docsy theme to build the quick reference at the top of the page.

+You can view the source files for each of these in the site's GitHub repo.
+See the [diagram's source file](https://github.com/nandstand/sample-site/blob/main/diagrams/python-venv-flow.mmd), the [custom shortcode it uses](https://github.com/nandstand/sample-site/blob/main/layouts/shortcodes/mermaid.html), and the [modified version of Docsy's tabpane shortcode](https://github.com/nandstand/sample-site/blob/main/layouts/shortcodes/tabpane.html).

+{{% /alert %}}

 Some information about how the project uses the environment variables during job submission and execution.

 ## Quick reference